Agoric/documentation/main/zoe/guide/contracts/autoswap.md

 2. `removeLiquidity`
 3. `swap`

-#### Public API:
-1. `getPrice`
-2. `getLiquidityAssay`
-3. `getPoolUnits`
-4. `makeInvite`

 We can contribute to the autoswap liquidity pool by calling `addLiquidity` on a seat.
-For instance, let's say that Alice decides to add liquidity.
-She creates a proposal with the associated payments of moola and simoleans and escrows them by redeeming her invite:
+For instance, let's say that Alice creates a proposal with the associated payments of moola and simoleans and escrows them by redeeming her invite:

 ```js